 Tips on taking flight in Europe

 Bigger cities like London, Paris, Rome have few airports and airlines might be flying from 1 or 2 airports.
 Make sure to double check which airport you should be heading to.
 We missed one of our flight thinking Easyjet only operates from Paris Orly however the actual airport was Paris CDG.

-One more factor to consider is the cost and distance to airport as some airport’s distance more than 1 hour away and might not be suitable for early flight.
+One more factor to consider is the cost and distance to the airport as some airport’s distance more than 1 hour away and might not be suitable for an early flight.

 Remember to double check on your departing train station as there might be few train stations in a city to avoid going to the wrong station.

 Arrive 30 mins before departure time or earlier as you need time to search for your departing train.
-Also there are limited space for luggage storage hence the earlier you board the better chance of storing your luggage.
+Also, there is limited space for luggage storage hence the earlier you board the better chance of storing your luggage.

-Here are some links to buy trains in each countries.
+Here are some links to buy trains in each country.
 Let me know if you know other countries so I can add them.